Najmul190/Discord-AI-Selfbot/README.md

 # GPT4FreeSelfBot

 This is a [Python](https://www.python.org)-based Discord selfbot using the `discord.py-self` library.
 The selfbot automatically responds to messages that uses it's name using AI and can provide latency information.
-It uses the `theb` module from [GPT4FREE](https://github.com/xtekky/gpt4free) to generate responses based on conversation history.
+It uses the [OpenGPT](https://github.com/uesleibros/OpenGPT) module to generate responses based on conversation history.
 It functions as a normal Discord bot, just on a real Discord account, allowing other people to talk to it within DMS, servers and even group chats.

 This bot was originally [Discord-Chatbot-Gpt4Free](https://github.com/mishalhossin/Discord-Chatbot-Gpt4Free/) by [MishalHossin](https://github.com/mishalhossin/) but was heavily edited by [Najmul190](https://github.com/najmul190) to work as a selfbot rather than a Discord bot.